nfqde/nfq-colors/README.md

   );
 };
 ```
 The `useThemeColors` hook returns the theme colors for the current theme.
 You can use it to access the theme colors in your components.
-Its only an shortcut for:
+It's only a shortcut for:
 ```typescript
 import {useTheme} from 'styled-components';